-Mahabaleshwar, a hill station in the Western Ghats, is the ultimate retreat if you want to get away from city life.
-Each year, this place attracts tourists in huge numbers from Mumbai and Pune.
+Mahabaleshwar, a hill station in the Western Ghats, is the ultimate retreat if you want to get away from the mad crowd in the city.
 Once the summer capital of the Bombay Presidency during the British Raj, today this hill station includes three villages (Malcolm Peth, Old Kshetra Mahabaleshwar and a part of the Shindola village).

 Places to see in Mahabaleshwar

 There are several places to visit in Mahabaleshwar that offer breath-taking views, which are bound to leave you in awe.
 From lakes and waterfalls to take a dip in for those who are daring enough to step into the freezing waters to temples and forts for history lovers, while thrill-seekers can also try various adventure sports here.
 The list of interesting things to see in Mahabaleshwar is long and exploring all these fun activities will take more than a weekend.
 But if you are short on time, here are some must-visit places when holidaying in Mahabaleshwar:

 Elephant’s Head Point and Kate’s Point

 Easily reachable by road, the Elephant’s Head Point also known as the Needle Hole Point is seven kilometres away from the Mahabaleshwar bus station.
 Also don’t miss out on Kate’s Point and Echo Point when here.
 The area is open to the public from 6am to 6pm, and there are no charges to visit.
 These three Mahabaleshwar points offer some stunning views, so grab your camera and make the most of them.

-Mapro Garden is a popular tourist spot on the Mahabaleshwar-Panchgani Road at Gureghar, 3-4 hours away from the centre.
+Mapro Garden is a popular tourist spot on the Mahabaleshwar-Panchgani Road.
 It is open from 8am to 9pm every day.
 Founded in 1959, Mapro is known for its strawberry and processed fruit products.
 An added highlight of Mapro is its chocolate factory.
-The place also holds a strawberry festival between March and April, which is a must-attend.
+The place also holds a strawberry festival between March and April each year, which is a must-attend.